Roasted Butternut Squash and Israeli Couscous Pilaf is a quick, easy Mediterranean dish. Tossed with fresh mint, kalamata olives, and sliced almonds.

 - 1 tsp grated lemon zest

-While the butternut squash is roasting, in a medium saucepan, heat the remaining 1 tablespoon of coconut oil over medium-high heat.
-Add the couscous and garlic; saute' for 1 minute.
+- While the butternut squash is roasting, in a medium saucepan, heat the remaining 1 Tablespoon of coconut oil over medium-high heat.
+Add 8 ounces couscous and 3 minced garlic; sauté for 1 minute.

-Stir in the 2 cups of water, the remaining 1/2 teaspoon of salt, and 1/2 teaspoon of pepper.
+- Stir in 2 cups water and remaining ½ teaspoon salt.
 Bring to a boil; reduce the heat, and simmer uncovered for 10-12 minutes or until the liquid is absorbed.

-Remove the saucepan from the heat and stir in the olives, mint, almonds, lemon zest, and roasted butternut squash.
+- Remove the saucepan from the heat and stir in ½ teaspoon black pepper, ½ cup olives, ¼ cup mint, ½ cup almonds, 1 teaspoon lemon zest, and roasted butternut squash.
 Toss well to combine.
+Taste and add more salt and pepper if desired.

 Recipe adapted from 28 Days of Clean Eating.